2019 Pacific typhoon season: Seasonal forecasts

 During the year, several national meteorological services and scientific agencies forecast how many tropical cyclones, tropical storms, and typhoons will form during a season and/or how many tropical cyclones will affect a particular country.
 These agencies included the Tropical Storm Risk (TSR) Consortium of University College London, PAGASA and Taiwan's Central Weather Bureau.

 The first forecast of the year was released by PAGASA on February 7, within its seasonal climate outlook for the period January–June.
 The outlook noted that one to two tropical cyclones were expected between January and March, while two to four were expected to develop or enter the Philippine Area of Responsibility between April and June.
 Moreover, PAGASA predicts an 80% chance of a weak El Niño presence during February–March–April period.
 On May 7, the TSR issued their first forecast for the season, predicting that the 2019 season would be a slightly above average season, producing 27 named storms, 17 typhoons, and ten intense typhoons.
 One of the factors behind this is due to the possible development of a moderate El Niño anticipated within the third quarter of the year.

 On July 5, the TSR released their second forecast for the season, now lowering their numbers and predicting that the season would be a below-average season with 25 named storms, 15 typhoons, and eight intense typhoons.
 The PAGASA issued their second forecast for the season on July 15, predicting six to nine tropical cyclones expected to develop or enter their area between July and September and about three to five tropical cyclones by September to December.
 The agency also predicted that the weak El Niño was expected to weaken towards neutral conditions by August and September 2019.
 On August 7, the TSR released their final forecast for the season, predicting a near-normal season with 26 named storms, 16 typhoons and eight intense typhoons.

 Season summary

-The 2019 Pacific typhoon season featured two simultaneous named storms.
-Visible in the image is Lekima (left) and Krosa (right) on August 8.